CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 ### .userdata

-Syntax: .userdata DATACLASS, REGSTART, REGSIZE
+Syntax: .userdata DATACLASS, APISLOT, REGSTART, REGSIZE

 This pseudo-op must be inside kernel configuration.
 Add USERDATA entry.
 First argument is data class.
 It can be one of the following: